OlegSirbu/react-redux/README.md

 Server is running on `localhost:8080` by default

-This is page simulate filtering data from server by company name
+On this example, you can filter data by company name.